Los Angeles Memorial Coliseum: 1950s–1960s

 Although less than ideal for baseball due to its poor sight lines and short dimensions (left field at 251 ft and power alleys at 320 ft), the Coliseum was ideally suited for large paying crowds.
 Each of the three games of the 1959 World Series drew over 92,000 fans, with game five drawing 92,706, a record unlikely to be seriously threatened anytime soon given the smaller seating capacities of today's baseball parks.
 In May 1959, an exhibition game between the Dodgers and the New York Yankees in honor of legendary catcher Roy Campanella drew 93,103, the largest crowd ever to see a baseball game in the Western Hemisphere until a 2008 exhibition game between the Los Angeles Dodgers and the Boston Red Sox to mark the 50th anniversary of MLB in Los Angeles.
 The Coliseum also hosted the second 1959 MLB All-Star Game.

 The Coliseum was also the site of John F. Kennedy's memorable acceptance speech at the 1960 Democratic National Convention.
 It was during that speech that Kennedy first used the term "the New Frontier".

 The Rams hosted the 1949, 1951 and 1955 NFL championship games at the Coliseum.
-The Coliseum was also the site of the very first NFL-AFL Championship Game in 1967, an event since renamed the Super Bowl.
+The Coliseum was also the site of the first NFL–AFL Championship Game in 1967, an event since renamed the Super Bowl.
 It also hosted Super Bowl VII in 1973, but future Super Bowls in the Los Angeles region would instead be hosted at the Rose Bowl, which has never had an NFL tenant.
 The Coliseum was also the site of the NFL Pro Bowl from 1951 to 1972, and again in 1979.
-In 1960, the American Football League (AFL)'s Los Angeles Chargers played at the Coliseum before relocating to San Diego the next year; the team moved back to the L.A. area in 2017.
+In 1960, the American Football League (AFL)'s Los Angeles Chargers played at the Coliseum before moving to San Diego the next year; the team moved back to the L.A. area in 2017.

 The United States men's national soccer team played its first match at the stadium in 1965, losing to Mexico in a 1966 World Cup qualifier.
 Also, the Los Angeles Wolves of the United Soccer Association played their home games at the Coliseum for a year (1967) before moving to the Rose Bowl.